qkzk/fm/development.md

 - Prevent the use from moving to a subdirectory which is impossible.
 Display a message.
 - Completion is updated when something is deleted (backspace, delete).
 In search mode, the selected file is also updated.
 - Context menu (Alt+t or right click) should do nothing in fuzzy or preview mode
+- Opening a picker (like Alt+h in a menu) twice and pressing enter would crash

 #### Changelog